nealio82/php-bloom-filter/README.md

 It's most efficient when using an integer-based Bloom filter like this one to process results in ascending order if you can, as the left-most bit will always be the last to flip to `true`.

+## Caveats of Bloom filters

+1. While you can always be sure that the filter is 100% correct when it says something definitely is not contained within the filter, the opposite is not true.
+That means that you cannot ever be certain that a particular value definitely _does_ exist within the filter.
+2. As the filter begins to fill up with values, the rate of false positives also increases.
+A fully saturated filter ( where all the bits have been flipped to `1`) will be just as effective as having no filter at all.
+However, even once the filter is completely saturated you would not see a noticeable performance penalty, and the time savings you made while the filter was filling up from the beginning would probably be a huge benefit.
+3. It's an additional layer of caching and complexity in your system.